jeffgerhard/jrss/README.md

     * user-initiated database rebuild
     * re-sorting of feeds
     * per-feed limits on dates displayed or number of entries to show
-* Intelligent management of deprecated and error-riddle feeds; assessment of feed frequency.
+* Intelligent management of deprecated and error-riddle feeds; assessment of feed frequency
+* Setting up a virtual environment and/or bundling into a standalone application

 ### Problems and bugs